lonely-caat/web3/ic-projects/catbank/README.md

 ## Running the project locally

-If you want to test your project locally, you can use the following commands:
+To run the project locally, you can use the following commands:

 ```bash
 # Starts the replica, running in the background